askpatrickw/awesome-fordtransit/README.md

     by Mototreks on Ford Transit USA Forum
  - [Technical van automation discussion](https://www.fordtransitusaforum.com/threads/van-automation-technical-discussion-only.89007/)
    started by sYfte on Ford Transit USA Forum
- - In the spirit of "If I could it over" [tngw1500se discusses using ESP32 and relays](https://www.fordtransitusaforum.com/threads/wiring-if-i-had-it-to-do-over-again.87111/) for wiring automation
+ - In the spirit of "If I could do it over" [tngw1500se discusses using ESP32 and relays](https://www.fordtransitusaforum.com/threads/wiring-if-i-had-it-to-do-over-again.87111/) for wiring automation

 ## Van Builders